 IN THE VINEYARD

-This Chenin Blanc is from a vineyard planted in 1978 in the Swartland.
-These trellised vineyards are planted on a southeast facing slope and are dryland farmed.
+Produced from a Swartland vineyard planted in 1978.
+These trellised vineyards are planted on a south-east facing slope and are dryland farmed.
 The soils are predominantly koffieklip (decomposed granite and iron-rich clay)

 Due to the late picking of the second portion, there were some raisins present on select bunches.
 This added a beautiful dimension to this fantastic grape variety which will benefit from 3 or 4 years bottle age.
 Enjoy!” – Charl du Plessis